Core values

 Be honest in your feedback, but try to give your colleagues a sense of psychological safety.

-I believe that people originally like to work and are happy.
-I am gathering team members who are self-motivated, can provide psychological stability to their colleagues, and can help them to immerse themselves.
+We believe that people originally like to work and are happy.
+We are looking for team members who are self-motivated, but can also provide psychological stability to their colleagues and help them to be engaged.

 1.

-We strive to provide honest feedback and improve.
+We strive to be honest in our feedback and improve.
+We have a monthly retrospective where we share feedback.

 2.